Induce, Align, Predict: Zero-Shot Stance Detection via Cognitive Inductive Reasoning: Related Work

-\paragraph{First-Order Logic for Neural Reasoning.} FOL provides a structured and interpretable foundation for encoding logical relations such as causality, implication, and conditionality, and has been widely adopted to enhance consistency and transparency in neural reasoning~\cite{hu2016deep,huang2022logic}.
+\textbf{First-Order Logic for Neural Reasoning.} FOL provides a structured and interpretable foundation for encoding logical relations such as causality, implication, and conditionality, and has been widely adopted to enhance consistency and transparency in neural reasoning~\cite{hu2016deep,huang2022logic}.
 Recent methods integrate FOL constraints into neural architectures via posterior regularization~\cite{hu2016harnessing,zhang2022sentiment} or joint FOL-neural embeddings, aiming to unify symbolic rigor with statistical flexibility.
 In stance detection, recent studies~\cite{dai2025large,zhang2025logic} prompt LLMs to generate FOL-based reasoning chains, achieving notable improvements over conventional models.
-However, such FOL-based techniques typically rely on static, instance-specific rules, limiting their ability to induce domain-agnostic abstractions or generalize logic across unseen topics—a critical bottleneck in zero-shot scenarios. \paragraph{Schema Induction Methods.} Previous work on schema induction has predominantly focused on event-centric scenarios~\cite{edwards-ji-2023-semi}, employing either bottom-up concept linking~\cite{huang2016liberal} or top-down clustering~\cite{shen2021corpus}.
-With the advent of LLMs, which encode extensive linguistic and reasoning knowledge and demonstrate emergent abilities such as in-context learning and chain-of-thought reasoning~\cite{zhang2023investigating}, recent research has begun to exploit their generative and summarization capabilities for top-down schema construction~\cite{li2023opendomain,tang2023harvesting,dror2023zero,shi2024language}.
-However, most existing schema or pattern induction methods are tailored for multi-sentence or event-level analysis and are ill-suited for sentence-level stance detection, which typically lacks explicit structural cues and requires inferring implicit, diverse semantic relations.
-Among recent LLM-based schema induction approaches, SenticNet8~\cite{cambria2024senticnet} and LogiMDF~\cite{zhang2025logic} are most relevant to our work.
-SenticNet8 maps lexical items to abstract source concepts via dictionary-based strategies, but its reliance on traditional lexical resources leads to substantial coverage gaps, leaving many words unmapped to abstract concepts.
-In contrast, LogiMDF leverages LLMs to induce logical rules, yet its schema construction is primarily driven by predicate frequency, with limited attention to semantic richness.
-Consequently, both approaches fall short of fully capturing the nuanced semantic structures and abstraction capabilities offered by modern LLMs, which are crucial for effective schema-guided stance detection.
+However, such FOL-based techniques typically rely on instance-specific rules, limiting their ability to induce domain-agnostic abstractions or generalize logic across unseen topics—a critical bottleneck in zero-shot scenarios.
+Moreover, manually crafted or instance-specific FOL rules often struggle to capture high-level reasoning schemas that generalize across domains or topics, an aspect critical for ZSSD.